HeardLibrary/workshops/_posts/2016-08-17-learning-cartography.md

 ## Elements of a map

-There are four very basic elements to a map shown below:
+There are some basic elements to a map that need to be considered and included when creating a useful and aesthetically pleasing map.

 * North arrow
 * Scale boundaries
 * Legend
 * Title or description
+* Projection

 Most maps contain several pieces of information that make them more useful.
 For example, a north arrow and scale are both very important features.
 Without a north arrow and a scale, the map user may not be able to properly orient themselves.
+Choosing a north arrow that matches the theme of the map is also important.
+For example, you would not typically choose a nautical themed north arrow for a map over the midwest United States.

 A legend is also very important, as this relays information about what is being shown in the map.
 It may not be apparent to the user what the content is without the use of an effective legend.
 The legend usually contains a description of the variables being shown and their breakdown.

+Projection is a very important element to consider when making a map.
+Using an incorrect projection can have negative effects on the aesthetic of a map.
+For example, using a mercator project can distort the poles and make land masses seem much larger than they actually are, so if the focus of the map is the north pole, using a mercator projection would not make sense.

 ### Map Types